Rosehip Tea: Health Benefits, Side Effects, and How to Brew

-Rosehip tea boasts anti-inflammatory properties that help soothe stomach muscles to prevent stomach cramps and bloating.
+Rosehip tea boasts anti-inflammatory properties that help soothe stomach muscles to prevent stomach cramps, heartburn, and bloating.
 This tea also helps improve absorption of nutrients thanks to the high concentration of antioxidants.
 Rosehip tea also contains flavonoids that form complexes with digestive enzymes to help break down food more efficiently (1).

 Rose hip tea also contains triterpene acids that fight off pathogens that can cause upset stomach and diarrhea.
 These compounds include saponins that inhibit the spread of pathogens and protect digestive health.